😌 Learn How to Simplify Host Firmware Updates with the Notecard on February 2nd !

 Using Your Smartphone

-Alternatively, you can set up your Wi-Fi Notecard using your smartphone.
+Alternatively, you can set up your Notecard WiFi using your smartphone.

-The location of the black button
+The location of the button on a Cell+WiFi Notecard

 Next, open up your smartphone and browse for available Wi-Fi access points.
 Within a minute or so, you should see "Notecard" as an option: